The first step to making sourdough bread is making a sourdough starter. It’s easy though and takes only two ingredients — water and flour

 One bag of bread flour of your choice

 *Chlorinated water may affect the yeast though so if you’re concerned, use purified or filtered water instead of tap.

 1. In a ceramic or plastic bowl mix one cup of the bread flour with one cup of lukewarm water.
 Whisk it together for a couple of minutes to expose the batter to the air and then loosely cover the container with a lid or kitchen towel and place it in a warm place.
 In the summer you can put it in a warm window but if you’re trying to make a starter during the cool part of the year place the bowl near a heat source such as a fireplace, Rayburn, or even tucked away next to warm computer towers.

 2. Now you wait for fermentation to begin.
 It can take anywhere from a few hours to a couple of days depending on how warm it is, which yeasts are around at the time, the type of flour you’ve used, and how long you whisked.
 Check every six to twelve hours and if you spot the first signs of fermentation, which are bubbles on the top of your batter, then you’re on your way to sourdough starter success.

-4. When the surface of the batter looks bubbly and frothy take out two cups of the starter and make yourself some Sourdough Pancakes.
+4. When the surface of the batter looks bubbly and frothy take out two cups of the starter and use it to make sourdough pancakes or crackers (don’t waste that flavor!).
 Then add another cup of flour and another cup of water to the remaining starter and whisk.
 Move the starter to a permanent place out of the sun and away from direct heat but within sight so you remember to feed it.

 5. At this point you have a brand new sourdough starter.
 Feed it each day with a tablespoon of flour and water or every other day with double that amount.
 It doesn’t take long and I’ll generally tend to the starter as I’m making my morning coffee.
 Feeding it this way you can build up enough starter to make bread every week and/or loads of other sourdough recipes.